EvilFreelancer/img2md-vlm-ocr/README.md

-# VLM OCR to Markdown
+# img2md VLM OCR

 ## Overview

-VLM OCR to Markdown is a comprehensive service for extracting document structure and content from images using advanced computer vision and vision-language models (VLM).
+img2md VLM OCR is a comprehensive service for extracting document structure and content from images using advanced computer vision and vision-language models (VLM).
 The system combines YOLO-based document layout segmentation with OpenAI-compatible VLM models to accurately detect, classify, and extract text content from document images, converting them to structured Markdown format.

 ## Key Features